About the Midland MicroMobile® MXT400

 Serious range for sprawling properties

 When you have a lot of ground to cover, it takes a powerful radio to keep in touch.
 Midland's MXT400 MicroMobile radio gives you incredible range, plus a host of high-tech features.
-It works great in your car, truck, or ATV, or you can set it up at your home, office, or lodge.
-For ranchers, farmers, and anyone else with a lot of land to traverse and manage, this 40-watt radio is the best way to keep in touch.
+It works great in cars, trucks, or UTVs, so for ranchers, farmers, and anyone else with a lot of land to traverse, this 40-watt radio is the best way to keep in touch.

 Cover the wide-open spaces